willroberts/fallout4-mods/README.md

   - Quick Hands 2 no longer grants free reloads in VATS.
 It now grants Action Points at all ranks.
   - Sniper 3 no longer grants VATS headshot chance.
 It now grants 30% knockdown chance.
 - Reordered Perks
-  - Changed the order of Persuasion perks, prioritizing defenses at lower ranks:
+  - Changed the order of Perception perks, prioritizing defenses at lower ranks:
     - Refractor moved from 7 to 3
     - Sniper moved from 8 to 7
     - Awareness moved from 3 to 8